needle-tools/hybrid-packages/Readme.md

 This is tested with Unity 2018.4, 2019.4, 2020.3 and Asset Store Tools 5.0.4.

 All the functionality to use packages in .unitypackages is already provided by Unity.
 Just the tooling to create them has too many incorrect/outdated safety checks - so all we're doing here is bypassing those.
 It's still the same Unity APIs creating / exporting / importing packages.

+## Ideas for Future Development
+- Immutable Packages could be shipped in `.unitypackage` as well as `Packages/com.my.package.tgz`, but this needs a bit more work to create an additional archive and include that in the exported package.
+- More safeguards around accidental inclusion of dependencies from other packages
+- Ability to show hints/warnigs for people to ask them to manually install dependencies from scoped registries.
+The Unity Terms of Service currently prohibit doing this automatically.

 ## If you're Unity